 The Audit and Financial Risk Committee considers the Company’s financial reporting (including accounting policies) and internal financial controls.
-The Audit and Financial Risk Committee comprises two Non-Executive Directors: Mark Wellesley-Wood (Chairman) and Mark Tyler, and is responsible for ensuring that the financial performance of the Company is properly monitored and reported on and in this capacity interacts as needed with the Company’s External Auditors.
+The Audit and Financial Risk Committee comprises two Non-Executive Directors and is responsible for ensuring that the financial performance of the Company is properly monitored and reported on and in this capacity interacts as needed with the Company’s External Auditors.
+The appointment of a new Audit and Financial Risk Committee is planned to be finalised by end of September 2019.
 The Finance Director is invited and attends the committee meetings to provide his skills and knowledge in committee matters.
 For further information, see the Terms of Reference and Charter for the Audit and Financial Risk Committee.

 The Remuneration Committee is responsible for making recommendations to the Board on the remuneration of the Directors and senior executives.
-It comprises two Non-Executive Directors: Mark Wellesley-Wood (Chairman), and Mark Tyler.
+Appointment of a new Remuneration Committee is planned to be being finalised by end of September 2019.
 Directors’ remuneration and conditions are considered and agreed by the Board.

 Financial packages for Executive Directors are established by reference to those prevailing in the employment market for executives of equivalent status both in terms of level of responsibility of the position and their achievement of recognized job qualifications and skills.
 The Committee also takes into consideration the terms that may be required to attract equivalent experienced executives to join the Board from other companies.
 For further information, see the Terms of Reference and Charter for the Remuneration Committee.